-Mentioning the term ‘bitcoins’ in company would have drawn blank stares just a few years ago.
-Bring up Bitcoin in conversation today, however, and chances are most people will have heard something about the currency.
-What is less widely known is that a huge range of Bitcoin competitors are also streaming on to the market.
+What is less widely known is that a huge range of Bitcoin competitors have come to fruition in the last number of years.
 Though some of these ‘alternative bitcoins’, or ‘altcoins’, are pale imitations of the original system, a few emerging cryptocurrencies are sufficiently distinct to warrant further attention.

 Given that Bitcoin is newish and most altcoins are newer still, it isn't surprising that there are still several unknowns on the road ahead.
 What is certain, however, is that cryptocurrencies are having a profound effect on world banking systems: the combined worth of all virtual tenders amounts to billions upon billions of pounds.